inkandfeet/inkshop/README.md

 [![TravisCI](https://travis-ci.org/inkandfeet/inkshop.svg?branch=master)](https://travis-ci.org/inkandfeet/inkshop)

 I'm bootstrapping this project on my own site, [Ink and Feet](https://inkandfeet.com).
-It's currently running my [mailing list](https://inkandfeet.com/letter) on it (but not my site).
+It's currently running my [mailing list](https://inkandfeet.com/letter) on it (but not my site yet).
 However, unless you're a professional programmer or super risk tolerant, I wouldn't advise you move your list over to it just yet.
 It's been two weeks.
-Give it a month or two. :)
+Give it at least a month or two. :)

 You can read more about the decision to move to inkshop in [this open letter.](https://inkandfeet.com/letter-april-28-2019-ants-being-watched-and-building-a-better-future)